chef/chef-web-docs/content/dsl_recipe.md

 {{% dsl_recipe_summary %}}

-Because the Recipe DSL is a Ruby DSL, anything that can be done using Ruby can also be done in a recipe or custom resource, including `if` and `case` statements, using the `include?` Ruby method, including recipes in recipes, and checking for dependencies.
+Because the Recipe DSL is written in Ruby, anything that can be done using Ruby can also be done in a recipe or custom resource, including `if` and `case` statements, using the `include?` Ruby method, including recipes in recipes, and checking for dependencies.
 See the [Ruby